igordammous/igordammous/README.md

 - 👋 Hi, I’m @igordammous
 - 👀 I’m interested in engineering, gaming, reading and now programing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programing and going toward data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me igordammous@gmail.com or https://www.linkedin.com/in/igordammous/ or here
 - 😄 Pronouns: he/him